wuyang1002431655/tango_with_django_19/manuscript/chapter17-jquery.md

 #JQuery and Django
 JQuery rocks!
 JQuery is a library written in JavaScript that lets you access the power of JavaScript without the pain.
 This is because a few lines of JQuery often encapsulates hundreds of lines of JavaScript.
 Also, JQuery provides a suite of functionality that is mainly focused on manipulating HTML elements.
 In this chapter, we will describe:

-- how to incorporate JQuery within your Django Application
+- how to incorporate JQuery within your Django app;
-- explain how to interpret JQuery code
+- explain how to interpret JQuery code; and
-- and provide a number of small examples
+- and provide a number of small examples.

-##Including JQuery in Your Django Project/Application
+## Including JQuery in Your Django Project/Application
 In your *base* template include a reference to:

 {lang="html",linenos=off}